joelwking/devnet-sdk/library/notebooks/MERAKI_README.md

 MERAKI_README.md
 ----------------

-Now for the Meraki SDK lab exercises.
+Now for the Meraki SDK lab exercises!
 In our demo environment, Python 3 and the Meraki SDK have been installed in the Docker image.

 Refer to the following links for information on learning resources on Cisco DevNet.